mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 const allBalances = wallet.slp.getAllBalances();
 ```

-### Slp address utxos
+### SLP address UTXOs

-If you want to get the information about Slp utxos of an address, look up the locked satoshi values, etc., you can do the following call:
+If you want to get the information about SLP UTXOs of an address, look up the locked satoshi values, etc., you can do the following call:

 ```js
 const utxos = wallet.slp.getFormattedSlpUtxos();